Hang Ten

 1969-71 – Vancouver, BC, Canada

-There are probably doublettes, as all information from the Guitars Canada forum is quite vague.
-If you have a Bill Lewis custom and want to share some info or even pictures, please get in touch with me: max@hang10.de
+If you have a Bill Lewis Custom and want to share some info or even pictures, please get in touch with me: max@hang10.de

 (Original) Owner | Color | Pickups | Date | Note | Source |